caiziruo/NF-ULA/README.md

 ## 1. REQUIREMENTS

 The code requires several Python packages.
+If you use conda, you can  import from `NFULA.yaml` to create a new conda env:
+`conda env create -n NFULA --file NFULA.yml`, or install the packages one by one.

 We tested the code with Python 3.9.16 and the following package versions:

 - numpy                     1.24.1
 - scipy                     1.10.0